-And even more of a worry is that experts are now predicting the issues with bamboo will become more of a problem than we have seen with Japanese knotweed since they have similar properties and can push through cavity walls, drains and brickwork and also exploit weaknesses and cracks in concrete.
+And even more of a worry is that experts are now predicting the issues will become more of a problem than we have seen with Japanese knotweed since they have similar properties and can push through cavity walls, drains and brickwork and also exploit weaknesses and cracks in concrete.

 To underline this point, there has been a recent court case involving a homeowner in Chandler’s Ford, Hampshire, who discovered bamboo was growing between the skirting board and his living room wall.
-The bamboo plant had encroached into his home from next door’s garden by exploiting a weakness in his property’s foundations.
+The plant had encroached into his home from next door’s garden by exploiting a weakness in his property’s foundations.